melezhik/Sparrow6/documentation/development.md

 # Task folders structure

-By default task root folder location is current working directory.
-This is where Sparrow looks for a code when run a task.
+By default task root folder is a current working directory.

+This is where Sparrow looks for a code when execute a task.

 However you can organize a folders structure as you wish: